allan-tulane/fa-23-assignment-05-RhonFarber/answers.md

                     # Add the new MST and its weight to the min heap
                     minHeap.add((weight, newMST))

-    # Step 4: The top of the heap now contains the next best MST
-    # (after removing the optimal MST, which is the first element)
     minHeap.pop() # Remove the optimal MST
     nextBestMST = minHeap.pop() # Get the next best MST

     return nextBestMST

 - **3c.**
 This algorithm would be asymptotically dominated by Prim's algorithm which has work of O(|E| log |E|).
 This is because the swaps would be done in constant time.